-Course materials for Post University courses are available for purchase in the online bookstore at www.postbookstore.edu.
-Students should plan to order course materials two weeks prior to the start date of the course in order to ensure that the materials, particularly textbooks, will be available for that class.
-It is the student's responsibility to place their order with the Online Bookstore.
-Students may have the order shipped to their homes or shipped to the University and picked up at the Mail Room at East Hall.
+Materials for Post University courses are available for purchase in the online bookstore at www.postbookstore.com.
+It is the student's responsibility to place their order with the online bookstore.
+Students should plan to order course materials two to four weeks prior to the start date of the course to ensure that textbooks will be available in time for class.
+Students may have the order shipped to their home or to the University and picked up at the Mail Room at East Hall during normal business